marialivia16/scrooge-shapeless-maps/README.md

 # scrooge-shapeless-maps

-The aim of this example project is to convert thrift generated classes to nested maps using [`shapeless`](https://github.com/milessabin/shapeless)
+The aim of this Scala example project is to convert thrift generated classes to nested maps using [`shapeless`](https://github.com/milessabin/shapeless)

 [`scrooge`](https://github.com/twitter/scrooge) is used to generate the classes from thrift.
 In parallel, case classes have been defined to mimic the thrift classes.